Classes and Levels:

 - Leather duster.

-- Portable computer that runs any operating system he wants and any programming language he wants.
+- Portable computer that is designed for outdoor use in inclement weather and can run any operating system he wants and any programming language he wants.

 - Craft Wondrous Software